phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Mixin & Traits

-These are standard patterns, descriptions of each can be found below:
+Descriptions for each standard pattern can be found here:
   - Mixin: https://en.wikipedia.org/wiki/Mixin
   - Trait: https://en.wikipedia.org/wiki/Trait_(computer_programming)

 More information about traits can be found here: http://scg.unibe.ch/archive/papers/Scha03aTraits.pdf

+Notes on PhET's decisions regarding mixin vs trait can be found here: https://github.com/phetsims/scenery/issues/700

 Summarizing the above, traits and mixins are similar in that both allow code injection and reuise for a class without requiring inheritance.
 The difference between mixin/trait and inheritance is that a class can receive all the methods and features of the mixin/trait without the semantics of "being a kind of" the mixin/trait.

 PhET's definition of mixin and trait does not perfectly align with standard definitions.
 By standard definition, the differences between mixin/trait are:
-  - A trait requires methods from the class it is mixed into, a mixin cannot.
+  - A trait requires methods from the class it is mixed into, a mixin doesn't.
   - A trait can be composed by combining existing traits, a mixin cannot.
   - A trait cannot specify or access state variables, a mixin can.